GEOlayers/Help/README.md

 As you hover over a Mapcomp the following buttons appear:

+# Scripting API
+There is an extend script API that you can use to automate tasks with GEOlayers.
+Feel free to get in touch and tell us what you need to create automated workflows.
+In general, the GEOlayers panel needs to be open when you want to call any function of the API.

+Find an overview of the functions the API exposes:

+### geolayers3.importProject(file[, isLabelTemplateProject])
+Import a project to your current one.
+GEOlayers will sort everything into its project structure, take care of unique comp names and update expressions accordingly.
+Arguments:
+file: A File object referencing an .aep or .aet file.
+isLabelTemplateProject: Boolean, set to true if the project to import only contains Label Templates.

+### geolayers3.finalize(comps, callback[, options])
+Use it to finalize Mapcomps.
+Arguments:
+comps: Either one or an array of Mapcomp names, Mapcomps or comps that contain Mapcomps, or undefined to finalize all Mapcomps in the project.
+callback: A function (error, mapcomps) that is called async when all finalizations are done.
+options: An options object with the following possible boolean properties: "onlyCurrentFrame", "previewQuality", "onlyWorkArea" and "purgeImageryCache".
+Note that this is an async function.
+This means any scripting that has to be done after the finalization needs to be placed inside the callback function.
+It takes an error as the first and the finalized compositions as the second argument and is called after all finalizations are done.

 # MapTiler Data
 Some functions of GEOlayers are only possible because we partnered with MapTiler as a data provider.